unbit/vpn-ws/README.md

 vpn-ws
 ======

-*** WORK In PROGRESS, THIS IS ONLY A (WORKING ;) PROTOTYPE ***

 A VPN system over websockets

-This is the server-side implementation of a layer-2 software switch able to route packets over websockets connections.
+This is the client/server implementation of a layer-2 software switch able to route packets over websockets connections.

-The daemon is meant to be run behind nginx, apache, the uWSGI http router or a HTTP/HTTPS proxy able to speak the uwsgi protocol and to manage the websocket protocol
+The daemon is meant to be run behind nginx, apache, the uWSGI http router or a HTTP/HTTPS proxy able to speak the uwsgi protocol and to manage websockets connections

 How it works
 ============

 A client creates a tap (ethernet-like) local device and connects to a websocket server (preferably over HTTPS).
-Once the handshake is done, every packet received from the tuntap will be forwarded to the websocket server, and every websocket packet received from the server will be forwarded to the tuntap device.
+Once the websocket handshake is done, every packet received from the tuntap will be forwarded to the websocket server, and every websocket packet received from the server will be forwarded to the tuntap device.